wso2/docs-is/en/docs/develop/extend/customize-the-authentication-endpoint.md

     3. Paths for client keystore and truststore can be relative paths or absolute paths.
 The default paths point to the keystore and truststore of the Identity Server itself.
-A new keystore can be created and used for the client if necessary, however, you must set the passwords for
+A new keystore can be created and used for the client if necessary.
+However, you must set the passwords for
         `             carbon_security_keystore_password          ` and
         `             carbon_security_truststore_password            `